lanceman2/Quickstream_dev/README.md

 producer and consumer module makes promises as to how they will access the circular buffer in order to guarantee consistent lock-less operation.

-faststream is minimalistic and generic.
+quickstream is minimalistic and generic.
 It is software not designed for a particular use case.
 It is intended to introduce a software design pattern more so than a particular software development frame-work; as such, it may be used as a basis to build a frame-work to write programs to process audio, video, software defined radio (SDR), or any kind of digit flow pipe-line.

-Interfaces in faststream are minimalistic.
+Interfaces in quickstream are minimalistic.
 To make a filter you do not necessarily need to consider data flow connection types.
-Connection types are left in the faststream user domain.
-In the same way that UNIX pipe-lines don't care what type of data is flowing in the pipe, faststream just provides a data streaming utility.
+Connection types are left in the quickstream user domain.
+In the same way that UNIX pipe-lines don't care what type of data is flowing in the pipe, quickstream just provides a data streaming utility.
 So if to put the wrong type of data into your pipe-line, you get what you pay for.
-The API (application programming interface) is also minimalistic, in that you do not need to waste time figuring out what functions and/or classes to use to do a particular task.
+The API (application programming interface) is also minimalistic, in that you do not need to waste time so much time figuring out what functions and/or classes to use to do a particular task, the choose should be obvious.

 The intent is to construct a flow stream of filters.
-The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input channels and write output to output channels, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (faststream API) level.
+The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input channels and write output to output channels, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
 The user may add more structure to that if they need to.
-It's like the other UNIX abstractions like sockets, in that the type of data is of no concern in this faststream APIs.
+It's like the other UNIX abstractions like sockets, in that the type of data is of no concern in this quickstream APIs.

+## Prerequisite packages
+Building and installing quickstream requires the following debian package
+prerequisites:
+- build-essential
+- graphviz
+- graphviz-dev
+- imagemagick

 ## Terminology